Battle of Red Cliffs: Battle

-Following the initial shock, Zhou Yu and the allies led a lightly-armed force to capitalise on the assault.
+Following the initial shock, Zhou Yu and the allies led a lightly armed force to capitalise on the assault.
 The northern army was thrown into confusion and utterly defeated.
-Seeing the situation was hopeless, Cao Cao then issued a general order of retreat and destroyed a number of his remaining ships before he withdrew.
+Seeing that the situation was hopeless, Cao Cao then issued a general order of retreat and destroyed a number of his remaining ships before he withdrew.

 Cao Cao's army attempted a retreat along Huarong Road, including a long stretch passing through marshlands north of Dongting Lake.
 Heavy rains had made the road so treacherous that many of the sick soldiers had to carry bundles of grass on their backs and use them to fill the road to allow the horsemen to cross.
 Many of these soldiers drowned in the mud or were trampled to death in the effort.
-The allies, led by Zhou Yu and Liu Bei, gave chase over land and water until they reached Nan Commandery.
-Combined with famine and disease, that decimated Cao Cao's remaining forces.
-Cao Cao then retreated north to his home base of Ye and left Cao Ren and Xu Huang to guard Jiangling, Yue Jin stationed in Xiangyang, and Man Chong was in Dangyang.
+The allies, led by Zhou Yu and Liu Bei, gave chase over land and water until they reached Nan Commandery; the chase combined with famine and disease ravaged Cao Cao's remaining forces.
+Cao Cao then retreated north to his home base of Yecheng, leaving Cao Ren and Xu Huang to guard Jiangling, Yue Jin stationed in Xiangyang, and Man Chong in Dangyang.

 The allied counterattack might have vanquished Cao Cao and his forces entirely.
 However, the crossing of the Yangtze River had dissolved into chaos as the allied armies converged on the riverbank and fought over the limited number of ferries.
 To restore order, a detachment led by Sun Quan's general Gan Ning established a bridgehead in Yiling to the north, and only a staunch rearguard action by Cao Ren prevented a further catastrophe.